Kurogami2134/pmo_export/README.md

 To [Seth VanHeulen](https://gitlab.com/svanheulen/)'s [(mhfz)](https://gitlab.com/svanheulen/mhff) and [*&](https://github.com/AsteriskAmpersand)'s [(PMO Importer)](https://github.com/AsteriskAmpersand/PMO-Importer) for their research and documentation on the format.
 To [codestation](https://github.com/codestation) for [mhtools](https://github.com/codestation/mhtools).
 And CAPCOM, for making the games.

-Thanks again to [*&](https://github.com/AsteriskAmpersand) for their help fixing normals.
+Thanks again to [*&](https://github.com/AsteriskAmpersand) for their help fixing normals, uvs and edges (and a lot of blender stuff).

 Special thanks to [IncognitoMan](https://github.com/IncognitoMan) for giving some inspiration for this, without him asking about it, probably MHFU support wouldn't be a thing.